 The first time that I saw Sleater-Kinney live was at the Roseland Ballroom in Manhattan on my 18th birthday in June 2005, in the company of my cousin and the last guy that I would officially date (“date” here is used loosely).
 I only knew All Hands, One Beat, and The Woods at the time, the latter of which I had listened to for the first time as I drove myself and a guy friend (who is today still one of my closest friends) to my senior prom.
 The Woods was the first Sleater-Kinney album that I listened to in real time.
 It was the sound of a group of women pushing themselves beyond the sound that had become expected of them, never mind a primer in the classic rock genre that I had had little interest in as a high school student.
 Today, when I think about its bombast and tearing at the walls, The Woods seems aptly metaphorical for the moment right before I was about to go off to college—and at last have the mental and emotional space to begin to navigate my own queerness.
 At that show at the Roseland that night, everything, in the spirit of the new album, felt new and exciting.
 I remember the leopard print of Corin Tucker’s skirt, the pale pink of Carrie Brownstein’s tank top, the gold streak through Janet Weiss’s jet-black hair.
 These women had markers of femininity on them yet were also visibly tough, their wailings of voice or shredding of guitars or pounding of drums illustrating a place where women—and especially queer women—could exist in the messy space of the in-between.
 The visuals and sounds both complemented and contrasted one another, creating a space where queerness and straightness could collide in a way that was mutually reaffirming—and could make the other even better than before.

 After opening with “The Fox,” the band transitioned to a song that I did not yet know: “One More Hour.”
 Although I didn’t know the words or the riffs, there was something about the song that felt warm and familiar.
 When I got back home, I would discover that this song was part of Dig Me Out, the LP that describes the intimacy of sex between women in the most graphic detail of any S-K album.
 A little over a year later, at Sleater-Kinney’s supposed “farewell show” in Portland in August 2006, I would sing these lyrics to the woman (and vice versa) who would later become the first girl that I would ever kiss.
-I would repeat the process again while holding onto my academic ex in December 2015 during our period of re-dating, when we went to see Sleater-Kinney together at Market Hotel in Brooklyn and came full circle on the band that had originally brought us together.
+I would repeat the process again while holding onto my Brooklyn ex in December 2015 during our period of sort of re-dating, when we went to see Sleater-Kinney together at Market Hotel in Bushwick and came full circle on the band that had originally brought us together.
 Listening to this song at the Fox Theater, I smiled as I remembered having this moment of simultaneous closing and opening with this particular ex four years ago.
 There I was, a long way (emotionally and mentally) from four years back, let alone 13 or 14 years ago.
 But as Sleater-Kinney played those songs from The Woods in Oakland in November 2019, I could remember what it felt like to be a teenager growing up with this band.
 The Woods were our songs, the songs of those who came into Sleater-Kinney during the midway point of their career.
 Dig Me Out would be the queer theory/queer life mentor, showing us enough of the way to get us out of the dark but leaving the rest of it to be figured out for ourselves.
 We would take the bombast of The Woods with us.

 The Center Won’t Hold was bound to be the most contentious Sleater-Kinney album even before Janet Weiss left the band.
 In the three months since its release, I have argued with everyone from my ex to the clerk ringing up my purchase up at Amoeba Records about the influence of St. Vincent (whose songwriting and production I like but don’t love, for the record) on The Center Won’t Hold.
 Besides the inherent sexism in this attack on Annie Clark, I am most struck by music listeners’ unwillingness to even try to move with the change of direction that Sleater-Kinney were making on the album.
 The Center Won’t Hold is the sound of a band (duo) at the crossroads, of wanting to move in the direction of a new future while not losing themselves entirely.
 “I need you more than I ever have/ Cause the future’s here/ And we can’t turn back,” the band harmonizes on the chorus of “The Future Is Here.”
 I remember holding onto my best friend from my old department on the night of the 2016 election, grasping for the stability that she always seemed to offer as a Capricorn.
 But as with that friendship (and Sleater-Kinney as well), sometimes you can break from all the ways in which you can try to hold (onto) someone.
 The center couldn’t hold for Sleater-Kinney as the synths and drum pads were eroding it.
 Yet, conversely, the center would likely have not been able to hold either if the band merely continued to make albums that built on yet sounded different enough from the previous ones.
 I think what is probably most upsetting to S-K fans and diehards about the timing of Janet Weiss leaving Sleater-Kinney is the feeling of being robbed of stability (and dare I say predictability?) during a time of existential and political crisis.
 If our old rocks cannot keep us grounded and in one piece, then what the fuck are we supposed to hold onto?